mongerrr/mongerrr.github.io/_posts/2016-06-20-trials-name-board.markdown

 date:   2016-06-16 22:01:26 +1000
 categories: designs,trials
 ---
 For my first design, I have made a front name board for trials bikes.
 The design would also look good on any pit bike too.
+To view and download the 3D model and its source code, [visit the project page on GitHub](https://github.com/mongerrr/Openmoto1/)

 **Design Features**
 - Easy mounting to the forks using cable ties